Writing & Conversations

 Getting Back to the Basics to Make Your Business More Fun to Run

 Twelve essentials most business owners abandon once the business starts working.
-About reconnecting with the purpose you started with, making better decisions, and making the business more fun to run again.
+A small book about reconnecting with the purpose you started with, making better decisions, and making the business more fun to run again.

 "To call Your Business Brickyard a 'bible' would not be an exaggeration.
 It belongs in your pocket for permanent and immediate reference."